We at St. James have a profound call from the Holy Father to bring about reunion between our separated brethren and the Holy See.

 During the fifth century, after Christianity became legal, large numbers of people desired to be Christian.
 The catechumenate was dissolved and people were brought into the Church without much preparation.

-In recent years, the Catholic Church has returned to this earlier formation process, now called the Order of Christian Initiation of Adults.
+In recent years, the Catholic Church has returned to this earlier formation process, now called the Rite of Christian Initiation of Adults.